Abrahm History, Family Crest & Coats of Arms

 The ancient Pictish-Scottish name Abrahm comes from the name Abraham.
 The name means chief (or father) of a multitude and exalted father.

 Early Origins of the Abrahm family

-Another 215 words (15 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abrahm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abrahm research.
+Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abrahm History in all our PDF Extended History products and printed products wherever possible.